- Financial myths have the potential to disrupt even the best-planned retirement.

 - Objective, fact-based information is critical for retirement planning.

-- Your Ameriprise advisor knows your situation best and will help you stay on track to achieve your goals.
+- Your Ameriprise advisor knows your situation and will help you stay on track to achieve your goals.

 Here are insights to dispel five persistent myths about retirement.
 Your Ameriprise advisor will help you navigate with objective information and personalized advice that supports your goals.